 There is very limited road frontage to the reserves but there are numerous entrances from road ends, some of which have space to park vehicles.
-The Estuary Walkway forms the main track through the reserves from Evans Avenue south to Ebbtide Street and is in need of repair following the earthquakes.
+The Estuary Walkway forms the main track through the reserves from Evans Avenue south to Ebbtide Street.
 Several points are now occasionally flooded at high tide or have been eroded away at the estuary edge.
-The northern part of the track has been left in an unfinished state following reconstruction of the stopbank.
 Various other informal and partly developed tracks cross the reserves in a relatively ad hoc and confusing manner with no clear directions.